Caregiving can be a full-time job, but help is available for this very important role.

 Here are some ways to help manage your loved one’s treatment:

 Go to medical appointments together.
 Before a visit with the doctor, write down any questions the two of you would like to ask.
-Bring a notebook or tape recorder, so you can keep track of the doctor’s answers and refer to them later.
+Bring a notebook or portable voice recorder, so you can keep track of the doctor’s answers and refer to them later.

 If you need to speak with the health care team without your loved one present, find out about the rules of the Health Insurance Portability and Accountability Act (HIPAA).
 This law gives patients greater access to their own medical records and more control over how their health information is used.
 Your loved one will need to give written permission, by signing a consent form, before doctors can share information with you about his or her medical treatment.